MRiffiAslett/ips_MaxRiffiAslett/README.md

 2. Including semantic and diversity loss features in the `iterative.py` script.
 3. Adding stochastic attention masking features in `ips_net.py`.
 4. Introducing a new backbone strategy with ResNet-50, freezing all weights until the last layer in `ips_net.py`.
-5. Contributed a script for inference producing attention maps.
+5. Added 2 scripts for inference-producing attention maps (1 script per dataset).

 **Note:** All features can be activated and deactivated via the config files.